Someone looking at a computer screen displaying investments, with dollar signs superimposed over top

 Final word

-There’s no doubt that investing can be confusing but don’t let the terms scare you into doing nothing.
+There’s no doubt that investing can be confusing but don’t let these investing terms scare you into doing nothing.
 Getting started now is the best way to build wealth.
 You can open a brokerage account or talk to a financial advisor on how to get started.
 Investing comes down to risk tolerance, which depends on your age, income, and a variety of other factors.
 Some of these investment vehicles may be better than others for your particular situation.
 Little by little you can understand the terms and start learning how to invest.

 Melanie Lockert is a personal finance expert, the blogger behind DearDebt.com and author of the book “Dear Debt: A story about breaking up with debt.”
 Melanie paid off $81,000 of debt and is now on a mission to help others do the same.
 Feature Image: Unsplash